Easy Tips That Will Increase Your Work Productivity

 Ever wake up determined to make the most of the day, only to find that you haven't accomplished nearly as much as you had originally set out to do?
-You're going to encounter distractions every single day, especially because we have access to email, text messages, social media, etc. Even if you work in an office, you experience many of the same distractions those of us at home experience.
-Check out these tips to see how they're impacting your work day.
+You're going to encounter distractions every day, especially because we have access to email, text messages, social media, etc. Even if you work in an office, you experience many of the same distractions we experience at home.

 A Well-Balanced Diet

 So, you're skipping breakfast and reaching for a bag of Doritos to munch on throughout the day.
 If that sounds like you, then you're not feeding your brain and body the healthy nutrients they need for you to be at the top of your game.
 It affects your energy levels, making you turn to coffee or energy drinks to obtain that boost, which coffee really isn't that bad for you—in moderation.
 Energy drinks (even I'm guilty of drinking these on occasion) are horrible for your health.